 For now, under the When should the popup appear? section, leave the default option of After ‘X’ seconds.
 The default is a time delay of 5 seconds, which is a great place to start.

 Under Who should see the popup? section, also leave it on the default option of Visitors browsing one of these pages.
-By default, it can show on every page where the embed code is present.
+By default, it can show on every page where the embed code is supplied (ie: where the embed code is present in the source code of the page).

-This means that if the optin embed code is loading in the template file of every page of your site, then your optin will potentially show up on every page of your site after 5 seconds have passed.
+This means that if the campaign embed code is loading in the template file of every page of your site, then your campaign potentially will show up on every page of your site after 5 seconds have passed.

 See our page level targeting guide for more details on using the Display Rules.